Review: Haunting of the Mary Celeste (2020)

 It also, of course, invokes memories of the fishing boat sequences from The Fog.
 Especially when we start hearing odd sounds, as though there’s someone or something else on board.
 Instead of vengeful lepers though, Haunting of the Mary Celeste gives us coins that spin by themselves, dripping taps whose water suddenly moves in slow motion and what sounds like voices played at the wrong speed.
 It’s all somewhere between creepy and cliché, depending on your tolerance for supernatural horror.

 One cliché that can’t be excused however is the one where they not only should, but need to, go back to port.
 And they decide to press on.
 They have somebody injured and unresponsive but getting them to a hospital isn’t the first priority?
 That’s one trope that needs to be retired, most of the time there’s no way to make it believable.

-The real star is the sound design. the filmmakers get a lot of mileage out of sounds, shadow and suggestion.
-There’s plenty of genuinely eerie noises to set your hair on end as Haunting of the Mary Celeste builds up to its climax.
+The real star is the sound design, the filmmakers get a lot of mileage out of sounds, shadows and suggestion.
+There are plenty of genuinely eerie noises to set your hair on end as Haunting of the Mary Celeste builds up to its climax.

 That climax is somewhat hobbled by another common flaw of films like this, though.
 Rachel’s theory is never fully explained, so I wasn’t entirely sure what was going on, Or what ultimately happened.
 There’s also a final scene that is a deliberate anti-climax.
 That sent the film off on a really sour note.
 But for a film that looks to have had a very low budget, it looks good and delivered enough to keep my interest for its brief 75-minute running time.